opentripplanner/OpenTripPlanner/docs/sandbox/GeocoderAPI.md

 ## Changelog

 - Initial version (June 2021)
+- Updated to use Lucene (March 2022)

 ## Documentation

-This adds the required `geocode` API required for Stop and From/To searches in the debug client.
-A simple search algorithim is used which may cause problems with large data, and so is disabled by default.
+This adds the required `geocode` API required for Stop and From/To searches in the debug client using Lucene to index and search.

 To enable this you need to add the feature `SandboxAPIGeocoder` in `otp-config.json`.